Create a Routine for Better Sleep

 Good Habits May Help

-Your daily routines can mean the difference between sound sleep and a restless night, says the American Academy of Sleep Medicineleaving site icon Even minor changes in how you plan your days, and especially how you spend your evenings, can help.
+Your daily routines can mean the difference between sound sleep and a restless night, says the American Heart Associationleaving site icon Even minor changes in how you plan your days, and especially how you spend your evenings, can help.

-First, it’s important to think about your habits and what may be contributing to your problem.
-It’s likely that you’re experiencing some of the common sleep disruptors.
-In many cases, you can get more sleep by making it a higher priority and changing some of your habits.
+Think about your habits and what may be adding to your sleep issues.
+It’s likely that you’re experiencing some of the common disruptors.

-After you address any specific sleep disruptors you know you have, try these steps:
+After you address any specific causes you know about, try these steps for better sleep hygiene:

 • Make a sleep schedule.
 Get up at the same time each day.
 Try not to sleep in on weekends.